alexandraalbu/alexandraalbu.github.io/_posts/2018-09-30-a-misleading-functional-equation.md

 It is not hard to see that the constant and the identity functions satisfy the requirements.
 Further, we'll prove that these are the only solutions.

-As the function $f$ is differentiable, it is very tempting (or at least, I fell into this trap) to differentiate the given relation and see then what you can find out about $f$.
+As the function $f$ is differentiable, it is very tempting - or at least, I fell into this trap - to differentiate the given relation and see then what you can find out about $f$.
 However, this seems to be a dead end.